Dual-Ghia

-Dual-Ghia is a rare, short-lived, automobile make, produced in the United States between 1956 and 1958.
+Dual-Ghia is a rare, short-lived, automobile make produced in the United States between 1956 and 1958.
 The idea for a sporty limited production car came from Eugene Casaroll, who controlled specialized vehicle builder Dual-Motors Corporation based in Detroit, Michigan; the name Dual-Ghia is representative of the collaborative efforts between the builder and Carrozzeria Ghia.
+117 examples were built.

 Design

-The design for a luxurious sports car was to be a modified version of the Ghia-built 1954 and 1955 Dodge-based concept cars known as the Firearrow I, II, III, IV and the nearly production-ready Firebomb; which had all been designed by Luigi Segre with some possible influence from Virgil Exner.
-With so many cars designed along the same theme, Chrysler may well have intended to produce the Firebomb and/or the Chrysler Falcon as a response to the Ford Thunderbird and Chevrolet Corvette; for whatever reason neither made it to production.
+The design for a luxurious sports car was to be a modified version of the Ghia-built 1954 and 1955 Dodge-based concept cars known as the Firearrow I, II, III, IV and the nearly production-ready Firebomb; which had all been designed by Luigi Segre with conceptual guidance from Virgil Exner.
+With so many cars designed along the same theme, Chrysler may well have intended to produce the Firebomb and/or the Chrysler Falcon as a response to the Ford Thunderbird and Chevrolet Corvette.
+Due to budgetary constraints and a lack of desire by Chrysler to directly compete, the vehicles were relegated to promotional talking-points and design case studies.
 After gaining rights to the Firearrow/Firebomb design, Casaroll asked Ghia's U.S. representative (and eventual Dual-Motors VP) Paul Farago to further develop the Firebomb into a production-friendly vehicle.
 The series-produced design utilized an even greater number of standard production MoPar fittings, the (road-legal) Firebomb two headlamp configuration, incorporated modest tail fins and was somewhat more slab-sided and square-edged in comparison to the Firearrow/Firebomb series.
-While a four-place convertible was the only official body type at least one coupe was built.
+While a four-place convertible was the only official body type, one coupé prototype was also built.

 The "world's longest assembly line" involved transporting a Dodge frame and drivetrain to Italy, where the bodywork and interior was fabricated by the coachbuilders at Ghia; once the partially completed vehicles were back in the U.S. Dual-Motors handled the rest.
 Performance was excellent, due to the cars being powered by the 315 cuin Dodge hemispherical-head short-stroke V-8 engine.
 Not all were built with the 315 CID Dodge hemispherical head engine.
-Some 1957's were built with the Dodge D-500 361 cuin dual quad carburetor.
+Some 1957s were built with the Dodge D-500 361 cuin dual quad carburetor.